What is Top Up in Health Insurance?

 How Top-Up Health Insurance Works

-Health insurance forms a very important safety net that helps in covering medical expenses.
+Health insurance forms a very important safety net that helps cover medical expenses.
 However, there are times when the basic sum insured by a typical health insurance policy is not enough to cover the high price tag of major medical emergencies or prolonged hospitalisations.
+You may wonder about how to increase health insurance coverage.
 That is where a top-up health insurance plan comes into the picture.

 Understanding Top-Up Health Insurance